A FREE back to school checklist for parents to help cover all the obvious and obscure things that need to be done before your kids head back to class!

 - Check on any medical papers that need to be completed – if your child requires medication at school (such as an inhaler) you’ll probably needed a signed permission slip from their doctor.
 And if they play sports, you may need a physical form completed before their first day of practice.

-- Get organized for those back to school mornings (don't forget the Breakfast Planner printable).
+- Get organized for those back to school mornings (don't forget the FREE Breakfast Planning printable).

 - If you have a child who’s nervous about the start of school, read a book with them!
 Try some of these Back to School Books for Kids from Preschool to Middle School.